Am I a Candidate for Breast Reduction?

 Are your activities limited due to the size of your breasts?

 Large breasts can do more than cause you embarrassment and pain.
 They can also keep you from participating in some of the activities you love.
 If certain sports or activities are no longer comfortable for you, breast reduction may be a solution.
 Decreasing the size of your breasts might allow you to enjoy running, weightlifting and swimming once again, improving your fitness level and your quality of life.
-If you are considering breast reduction due to physical symptoms or limits on your activities, you may find your insurance will cover at least a portion of the procedure.
-However, there are usually specific steps you need to take to document your symptoms.
-Your doctor will also need to provide proper documentation, usually using photos and an estimate of how much breast tissue will need to be removed.
+Although some insurance companies may cover some of the cost of breast reduction surgery, the Institute of Plastic Surgery no longer accepts insurance for this procedure.
+During your consultation the office staff will usually take photos and provide you with an quote for the cost of the surgery.
 Breast reduction is an outpatient procedure in most cases that offers a myriad of benefits to those seeking this surgery.
 To learn more about breast reduction or find out if you are a candidate, contact us today!